vmwcode2021windows/all-the-ways-to-windows-server/classic-approach/README.md

-Image Mappings | Defines the machine templates to use for a build Flavor Mappings | Defines the size of a server build (cpu/mem) Network Profile | Defining available networks and ranges for a deployment ACtive Directory Integration | Allows for accounts to be created in AD Event Broker Subscription | Entry point to into different phases of the build process ABX Actions | Custom code that can be called by an Event Broker Subscription vRO Workflows | Custom workflows that can be called by an Event Broker Subscription
+Image Mappings | Defines the machine templates to use for a build Flavor Mappings | Defines the size of a server build (cpu/mem) Network Profile | Defining available networks and ranges for a deployment Active Directory Integration | Allows for accounts to be created in AD Event Broker Subscription | Entry point to into different phases of the build process ABX Actions | Custom code that can be called by an Event Broker Subscription vRO Workflows | Custom workflows that can be called by an Event Broker Subscription